Approximate entropy: Interpretation

 The presence of repetitive patterns of fluctuation in a time series renders it more predictable than a time series in which such patterns are absent.
 ApEn reflects the likelihood that similar patterns of observations will not be followed by additional similar observations.
 A time series containing many repetitive patterns has a relatively small ApEn; a less predictable process has a higher ApEn.
+In forecasting, approximate entropy has also been discussed as a diagnostic of the predictability or forecastability of time series.